 Health Department.
 The Baldwin County Health Department.

 Jurisdictional determination.
 An official, written statement or map signed by the U.S. Army Corps of Engineers.

-Jurisdictional wetland.
-A wetland area that is determined as such by the U.S. Army Corps of Engineers.
+Jurisdictional Stream.
+A stream that is determined as such by the U.S. Army Corps of Engineers.